On S List of Movie Reviews

 6/11:

-This film is a rare example of having been outgrossed by its soundtrack which was famously scored by Curtis Mayfield.
+This film is a rare example of having been outgrossed by its soundtrack which is famously scored by Curtis

+Mayfield.
 Of the cast, I like Carl Lee's gritty performance.
 Unfortunately, Ron O'Neal doesn't do much for me.
-Many viewers said

-business.
-What about his customers who fell victim to drug addiction that'll lead to their premature
+cocaine-dealing business.
+What about his customers who fell victim to drug addiction that would lead to their

 12/21:

-movies in the Blaxploitation genre, Super Fly is at once serious and original.
-To go further is Curtis Mayfield's
+of movies in the Blaxploitation genre, Super Fly is at once serious and original.
+To go further is

-amazing soundtrack.
-If Isaac Hayes won the Oscar for Shaft, Curtis Mayfield should've
+Curtis Mayfield's amazing soundtrack.
+If Isaac Hayes won the Oscar for Shaft,

-clothes so well, having become part of their characters.
-What I hate the most is the gallery of photo stills that's
+wearing clothes so well, making them a part of their characters.
+What I hate the most is the gallery of photo

 All in all, Super Fly is a top ten Blaxploitation picture.